 John Mills National (JMN) ran its short, fiery course across 18 months during 1986 and 1987.
 Situated in the John Mills Himself building on Charlotte Street, next to THAT Gallery and the Pancake Manor, directors Virginia Barratt and Adam Boyd favoured performance and ephemera to museum pieces.
 They liked fire.
 They exhibited the works of Hiram To, Eugene Carchesio, Stephen Grainger, Boyd, Barratt, Katy White, Cernak among others.
 There were artist studios out the back.
-What can not be overlooked about this time is that Joh Bjelke-Peterson was in power.
+What can not be overlooked about this time is that Joh Bjelke-Petersen was in power.
 The cultural underground was alive and well, fed by the political climate.

 EXCERPT FROM THE CATALOGUE ESSAY EPHEMERAL TRACES – BRISBANE’S ARTIST-RUN SPACE SCENE IN THE 1980S, UNIVERSITY OF QUEENSLAND ART MUSEUM, APRIL 2016